 By contributing to js-joda, you agree that your contributions will be licensed under its BSD license.

-Note that pull requests and issues will only be considered so far as matching the threeten backport API.
+Note that only pull requests and issues that match the threeten backport API will be considered.
 Additional requested features will be rejected.

 OpenJDK is under GNU GPL+linking exception.

 The author of